typeable/generic-arbitrary/README.md

 # Type parameters

-Now lets see an example of datatype with parameters
+Now let's see an example of datatype with parameters

 ``` haskell
 data A a = A a